 Check out the 2021-22Program Guide

 This program will provide you with the ability and confidence to seek opportunities and provide support within the dynamic world of engineering, including the automotive, energy generation, construction and manufacturing sectors.
-Your future role may steer you towards a career in design, metal and non-metal fabrication including machining or technical support.
-Our modern facilities excel in the delivery of Computer-Aided Design and Manufacturing (CAD/CAM), Computer Numerical Control (CNC), Electrical, Fluid Power, Precision Machining, and Measurement.
+Your future role may steer you towards a career in industrial design, metal and non-metal fabrication including machining or technical support.
+Students train and explore in our premier advanced automation facility through an experiential learning path that engages them with real-world controllers, operator touch screens, industrial networks, robotics and more.

 This program will appeal to you if you prefer hands-on experience and like technology.
 You will learn to create computer-aided drawing (CAD) models of machine parts and assemblies, program computer-aided manufacturing (CAM) software and manufacture designs using computer numerical control (CNC) code.
 The program is taught in up to date laboratories, utilizing the latest design software and manufacturing and testing equipment.

 From the manufacturing and production to power generation and oil and gas industries, employment opportunities exist in:

 Please note: You will be required to purchase green tag safety boots in order to participate in many laboratory settings.

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyCampus.